anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

 - App.test.tsx
 - App.tsx

 In an Angular project all static files are normally in the `app/src/assets` folder.
 In React the `assets` folder is normally placed in the public folder.
 Let's move `assets` there.
-As I like to keep my files organized, I think that this is already an improvement over Angular.
+This fells already like an improvement over Angular.
 Keeping the `assets` folder in `src` is counterintuitive, as it doesn't contain source files, but rather static files ready to be served to the users.

 Now we can update `index.html` and `manifest.json` in `public`, add Anita icons, title, and description.
 We can also remove the starter files left there by `create-react-app`: